daun/statamic-mux/docs/configuration.md

 ## Video Quality

+Mux offers three quality levels.
+Learn more at [Choosing Video Quality](https://docs.mux.com/guides/use-video-quality-levels).

-Mux offers two quality levels: `plus` for high visual quality and `basic` for apps with simpler quality needs to save on bandwidth and encoding cost.
-Learn more about [Choosing Video Quality](https://docs.mux.com/guides/use-video-quality-levels).
+- `basic` for apps with simpler quality needs that need to save on bandwidth and encoding cost
+- `plus` for conistently high quality output, but incurs encoding cost
+- `premium` for premium high-detail content like sports broadcasts

 ```php
 return [